CoreySumma/mern-mistate/README.md

  #### [Project planning and wireframing](https://trello.com/b/ParGbIjE/project-3)

  1.)
-Create an account to enjoy the app's functionality.
+Create an account to enjoy the app's functionality.<br>
  2.)
-Create your first entry to start logging and tracking your days!
+Create your first entry to start logging and tracking your days!<br>
  3.)
-Look back, store, or start each week fresh
+Look back, store, or start each week fresh<br>
  4.)
 Enjoy your own personal journal!